 Independence is a key facet of Higher Education study.
 There are rules and regulations, as well as staff to guide you, but the responsibility to manage your way through these lies primarily with you.
-Take time to understand the culture of Higher Education and the Norfolk Regulatory Framework that governs Higher Education at CCN.
-The following section outlines some of the key procedures which you may need to be aware of as you work your way through your course.
-Your Personal Tutor, the Academic Leaders and the HE Office will all be able to assist you in accessing these.
+Take time to understand the culture of Higher Education, the Policies and the Regulations which govern Higher Education at CCN.
+The following section outlines some of the key information which you may need to be aware of as you work your way through your course.
+Your Personal Tutor, the HE Tutorial Supervisor, the He Delivery Manager and the HE Office will all be able to assist you in accessing these.

 Before you make any decisions or take any action in any of the circumstances described below please talk to us.
-Talk to your Course Tutor, Academic Leader, the HE Office or the Deputy Director of HE.
+Talk to your Course Tutor, Tutorial Supervisor, HE Delivery Manager, the HE Office or the Head of HE.
 The sooner you let us know there is a problem the better the chance that we will be able to help you find the best solution.